-In 2017, we continued consolidating and standardizing the structure of our shared service centers, mainly impacting the controls applicable to transactions within finance, human resources, information systems and supply chain management functions.
-The new Global Business Services (GBS) approach has involved changes in personnel as well as to the location of performance for some controls; however, the basic internal controls over financial reporting have not significantly changed.
-Management believes it took the necessary steps to maintain appropriate internal controls and to monitor their operation during the GBS transformation period.
+In 2018, we continued consolidating and standardizing the structure of our shared service centers, mainly impacting the controls applicable to transactions within finance, human resources, information systems and supply chain management functions.
+The Global Business Services (GBS) and Center of Expertise (CoE) for Controlling and Planning setup has involved changes in personnel as well as changes in the location of performance for some controls; however, the basic internal control over financial reporting framework has not significantly changed.